gabrielcoder247/smart-apartment/README.md

 # Gabrielcoder247

 ## Summary about this project
-### Smart Apartment is side project i built where listed Apartment can be located using a map by the user
+### Smart Apartment is side project i built where listed Apartment can be located using a map by the user.

 ## Core functionality
 ### Maptiler map